Don’t Let Your Tax Attributes Die With You

 Tax Treatment of Tax Attributes at Death

 According to Rev. Rul.
 74-175, a capital loss and NOL from business operations sustained by a decedent during his last taxable year are deductible only on the final income tax return filed on his behalf; such losses are not deductible by his estate.
 When an individual taxpayer dies, the decedent and the decedent’s estate are considered different taxpayers for income tax purposes.
-An NOL and capital loss is deductible only by the taxpayer sustaining these losses.
+Both an NOL and capital loss are deductible only by the taxpayer sustaining these losses.
 They are considered personal to the taxpayer who incurred the loss and generally cannot be transferred to or used by another taxpayer, including his surviving spouse even if they have consistently filed joint income tax returns.
-A NOL carryback incurred in the year of death may be applied to prior years as provided in IRC Section 172.
+An NOL carryback incurred in the year of death may be applied to prior years as provided in IRC Section 172.

-In addition, under IRC Section 469(g)(2)(B), if a taxpayer who owns an interest in a passive activity dies, suspended passive activity losses generally are allowed on the decedent’s final income tax return.
+In addition, under IRC Section 469(g)(2)(B), when a taxpayer who owns an interest in a passive activity dies, suspended passive activity losses generally are allowed on the decedent’s final income tax return.
 The amount of the suspended losses from the activity allowable to the decedent by reason of this disposition is reduced by the step-up in basis to the fair market value of the interest at death under IRC Section 1014.
 The release of these suspended passive activity losses could also increase a taxpayer’s NOL.
 Generally, a taxpayer may carry back his NOL two years or forward twenty years; only the 2008 and 2009 tax years provided opportunities to carryback an NOL for more than two years.

 Even though NOLs cannot be carried over and used in future tax years by a surviving spouse or the decedent’s estate, they can be used on the decedent’s final tax return, including the final one filed with a surviving spouse.
 If a person files a Married Filed Joint income tax return, the decedent’s NOL would be able to be absorbed by both the decedent’s and the spouse’s income through the end of the calendar year of such death.
-Therefore, if a transaction could not be generated to fully absorb an NOL by the decedent before death, separately held assets by the spouse may be able to be sold during the year of death in order to absorb the NOL.
+Therefore, if a transaction could not be generated to fully absorb an NOL by the decedent before death, separately held assets by the surviving spouse may be able to be sold during the year of death at a gain in order to absorb the NOL.